jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

 Eyeballing it, it appears that HTT is likely to occur earlier than HTH.
 (How can this be?
 Excercise for the reader!)
 But I'd like to get a more concrete answer than that.
 What I want to know is how many flips you expect to see before seeing either pattern.
-Let me add a method to compute the expected value of a distribution:
+So let me add a method to compute the expected value of a distribution:

 {% highlight scala %}
 trait Distribution[A] {